-The novel Things Fall Apart comprises three parts; each part further divided into small chapters.
+The novel Things Fall Apart is comprised of three parts; each part further divided into small chapters.
 Here is chapter wise summary of Things Fall Apart.

 Summary of Things Fall Apart (Part One):